alinex/node-format/README.md

 - `explicitRoot` - (boolean) keep the root element (default: false)
 - `ignoreAttrs` - (boolean) ignore attribute settings (default: false)

+### BSON

+Binary JSON is a more compressed version of JSON but not human readable because it's a binary format.
+It is mainly used in the MongoDB database.

+Common file extension `bson`.

 License
 -------------------------------------------------